simplex-chat/simplex-chat/docs/guide/README.md

 Now that you've set up your invitations, tell your friends to tap on the new chat button and then tap **Connect via link / QR code**.
 They can either scan your QR code or paste your link to connect with you.
 If they opened your link in the browser, they will need to tap on the **Open in mobile app** button on the page to connect with you.

-Watch the short video on the [the website](https://simplex.chat) to see how it works.
+Watch the short video on [the website](https://simplex.chat) to see how it works.

 You can also create a [SimpleX contact address](./app-settings.md#your-simplex-contact-address) to manage your connections.